By R. Michael Shickich, Attorney and David Wolf, Attorney

 Published by Child Injury Lawyer Network

-The book titled – The ABCs of Child Injury – Legal rights of the Injured Child – What Every Parent Should Know – has chapters on Day care Center Injuries, School Injuries, Medical Bills/ Medical Treatment, and other topics.
+The book titled – The ABCs of Child Injury – Legal Rights of the Injured Child – What Every Parent Should Know – has chapters on Day Care Center Injuries, Medical Treatment / Medical Bills, and other issues.
 You can get this book for free at The ABCs of Child Injury.